The Man and the Girl at the Underground Mansion: Little Per and Little Maren

+The Girl and the Dog

 In an archival tale titled The Girl and the Dog, the heroine, an orphan girl, finds work with a dwarf woman and is given three hard tasks: to milk ferocious goats and to carry water in a sieve.
 She cries at their difficulty, when a little dog appears to her and offers to help in exchange for a kiss.
 She kisses the dog, which helps her in both tasks.
 Next, the dwarf woman orders the girl to go to Hell to get a cake.
 The little dog warns her not to eat anything when she arrives in Hell, and gives her advice on how to proceed: she is to feed the chicken and the cats, place firewood in a fire, and use a hook to hang some scythes to keep them from falling.
 She reaches Hell and enters a witch's house, where she is offered some porridge to eat, but she does not eat it and hides the dish in her clothes.
 She gets the cake and escapes, and the witch orders the animals and objects on the way to stop her, to no avail.
 The girl is released from the dwarf woman's employment and goes on her way.
 She then meets the same dog who helped her, which asks the girl to cut off its head.
 The girl follows its request; a man appears before her.
 They marry.